OxRAMSociety/RobotArm/Tutorials/5_Scripting_ROS/Turtle_Interactions.md

 velocity_publisher = rospy.Publisher("/turtle1/cmd_vel", Twist, queue_size=10)
 ```

 In addition to creating a "publisher" node we created a `loop_rate` at which it outputs values.
+Ensuring the data is published at a reliable frequency allows us to send messages consistently, without overloading the ROS Core node.
+The `queue_size` parameter instructs ROS to maintain a memory of the last `10` published results, as it is possible for a Subscriber node to miss previous messages and need to catch up on them (i.e. a Subscribers processing time may be logner than the time between messages, and this has to be accomondated for.)

 As a simple example, let's combine our knowledge into a function to move the turtle forward for a set amount of time, called `move()`

 ```python
 #!/usr/bin/env python